 MYTH: The benefits of sodium reduction haven't been proved.

 A large body of strong scientific evidence shows that greater sodium intake causes higher blood pressure, and that reducing sodium intake lowers blood pressure.

-Restaurant food and processed food in stores have so much sodium already added that, in practice, there is little choice for those who want to consume less sodium.
+Restaurant food and processed food in stores have so much sodium already added that added salt at home makes up only a small part of overall sodium intake.
 Three-quarters of the sodium we consume has been put into our food before we buy it.

 Sodium needs attention because excess intake increases blood pressure, and high blood pressure is a major public health problem for millions of Americans.

 MYTH: Lowering my sodium won't have much effect on my blood pressure.

 Even moderate changes in sodium intake can have significant benefits.
 A 10 percent reduction in sodium consumption could prevent 480,000 U.S. heart attacks and 500,000 strokes.

 MYTH: Food with less salt wouldn't taste good.

 A person's taste for salt – the major source of sodium – can change.
 Americans' current appetite for salt likely comes from excess salt in the food supply.
 Gradually reducing sodium in food will allow individual tastes to adjust.